 This is arguably the MOST important deadline.
 If you don’t register to vote in time, you cannot vote!!
-You MUST register to vote by October 17 in order to cast your ballot in the November 7th election!
-If you registered for the primary election, you do NOT need to re-register to vote in the November election.
+You MUST register to vote by February 20th in order to cast your ballot in the March 19th primary election!

 Register to Vote Online

 It’s free, easy, and safe to vote by mail in Kansas!
+For this unique election, that very likely happens during your Spring Break, voting by mail is a great way to make sure you participate.
 Any voter in Kansas can choose to vote by mail, no reason needed.
 You just need to request a mail-in ballot before each election.

 We love voting by mail because you have time to go over your ballot and are able to return it on your schedule.
 When you get your ballot, mail it back (right away is best), take it to your dropbox location/an early voting site, or take it to your polling place on Election day.